vlang-association/blog/content/blog/introducing-association.md

 - Support for migrations
 - Test and CI coverage for SQLite, PostgreSQL, MySQL, MSSQL
 - The ability for users to expand the functionality of ORM independently

+## Afterwords

+We are very glad that we were finally able to establish the Association, it was a long and difficult way, but it is worth it!
+We hope that the VOSCA will help to make V even better and more convenient for anyone.